simonemargio/CompagniaAerea/README.md

 The user manual includes the analysis from the functional point of view of the program.

-The correct compilation and execution of the program is shown.
+The correct compilation and execution of the program are shown.
 We then move on to the interfaces and their correct use in more detail.

 ## Commissioned project